MEEWStudios/microwalvo/team.md

 		<img class='profile' src='{{site.baseurl}}/assets/team/ethanchow.jpg'>
 		<h2>Ethan Chow</h2>
 		<div class='role'>Programming and Unity</div>
-		<p>Created consistent branding the website, including a custom Jekyll theme.
-Worked on programming for the game using Visual Studio and the Unity game engine, as well as website updates.</p>
+		<p>Created consistent branding for the website, including a custom Jekyll theme.
+Worked on programming for the game using Visual Studio and the Unity game engine, as well as website content updates.</p>
 		<div class='links'>
 			<a href='mailto:epchow@hawaii.edu'>epchow@hawaii.edu</a>
 		</div>